NeoXB/CS-Stage3-Projects/README.md

     - DunedinDairy:
       This folder contains the HTML, CSS and JS files for a simple website I created for a fictional dairy that is located in Dunedin, New Zealand, called Dunedin Dairy.
       It also contains an SVG file I created for the website logo and icon.
-      There are two XML Schemas I created for the dairy's product list given in a txt file.
+      There are two XML schemas I created for the dairy's product list given in a txt file.